terno-ai/terno-ai/Readme.md

 9. Run server `python terno/manage.py runserver`

 ## 🔧 Configuring
 Django server is running on http://127.0.0.1:8000 by default and admin url is http://127.0.0.1:8000/admin/.
 To configure go to the admin page.
-Default admin user email is admin@example.com and password is Superadmin@123.
+1. Default admin user email is `admin@example.com`
+2. password is `Superadmin@123`

 ### Basic config
 1. Add LLM Configuration - `/admin/terno/llmconfiguration/`